GlobalFishingWatch/paper-industrial-activity/nnets/infra/README.md

 # Infrastructure classification model

-A neural network to classify dual-channel SAR and four-channel optical thumbnails into "oil structure", "wind structure", "other structure", or "noise".
+A neural network to classify objects in dual-channel SAR and four-channel optical thumbnails as "oil structures", "wind structures", "other structures", or "noise".

 _See paper for further description of the data and the train-validation-test cycle._: